Skip to main content

 Festive

-A layered cake from Zug filled with buttercream and Kirsch (cherry brandy).
-It's a light and boozy dessert, often enjoyed during celebrations.
+A layered cake from Zug filled with buttercream and Kirsch cherry brandy.
+It is light but boozy, and turns up at celebrations.

 vegetarianContains: GlutenContains: Lactose